Forget Botox. Facial exercises are the cheaper, needle-free alternative to tightening a turkey neck, and subtly lifting saggy jowls and cheeks.

 So, why not keep everyone guessing the secret behind your fresh face, by opting for a natural facelift with a few simple exercises?
 After all, not all of us can afford several hundred pounds worth of Botox jabs, so I interviewed a facial exercise guru to explain to me the basics.

-82 year old Eva Fraser, has been been practicing and teaching facial exercises for over 40 years.
+82-year-old Eva Fraser has been practicing and teaching facial exercises for over 40 years.

-That’s right ladies, turning in front of your mirror, exposing your front teeth in an unpleasant way and opening your eyes a la zombie mode, are the best ways to achieving an ageless, youthful face.
+That’s right ladies, turning in front of your mirror, exposing your front teeth in an unpleasant way, and opening your eyes a la zombie mode, are the best ways to achieve an ageless, youthful face.
 Just make sure you do all this in private.

 But behind all these facial gestures, is there a real purpose: Eva explains further, “Basically, our faces need to go the gym.
 We tone our bodies, but forget about the face.
 We have 65 muscles in our faces that can be used; when they aren’t used it leads to saggy skin”.

-82 year old Eva Fraser (whom I’ve met in person) is testimony to facial exercises working: hardly any wrinkles etch her face, nor does she have the hooded eyes or the dreaded “turkey chin”.
-Despite the tell tale signs of make up, classic black eyeliner and classy, carefully painted red lips, I’m still in awe of her ageless face.
+82-year-old Eva Fraser (whom I’ve met in person) is testimony to facial exercises working: hardly any wrinkles etch her face, nor does she have the hooded eyes or the dreaded “turkey chin”.

 During our interview, Eva touches upon a universal issue: the appearance of wrinkles.
-These days everyone is tackling ageing in a much more expensive and, sometimes dangerous way.
-Botox, needles and surgeons’ knives have all become common, quick-fix ways of embracing a temporary youth.
-Gone are the methods of spending quality time in slowly reversing the signs of ageing by properly taking care of oneself through exercise, excellent nutrition and simple skin care.
+These days everyone is tackling aging in a much more expensive and, sometimes dangerous way.
+Botox, needles, and surgeons’ knives have all become common, quick-fix ways of embracing a temporary youth.

 However simple Eva’s methods are, they truly work as she tells me is constantly in demand worldwide!
-On the positive note though, she passes on some valuable beauty wisdom, which are strongly recommended:
+On the positive note though, she passes on some valuable beauty wisdom, which is strongly recommended: